Available Position Profile - Executive Director

 Location: Bainbridge Island, Washington (Seattle Area)

 This is a moment in time, where much is afoot in moving The Art Project forward, while building on the strong foundation of the past.
-Standing alongside a strong Board, staff team, community supporters and artists, the ED will shape the future and provide a strong platform for raising The Art Project’s impact and building further on its reputation and leadership in the arts.
-The Executive Director will have the opportunity to creatively develop and lead the organization.
+Standing alongside the Development Director, a strong Board, staff team, community supporters, and artists, the ED will shape the future and provide a strong platform for raising TAP’s impact and building further on its reputation and leadership in the arts.
+The Executive Director will have the opportunity to creatively develop and lead TAP.

-Your energetic commitment to art, creativity, strategy, fundraising and operations will move staff, volunteers, artists, programs, business operations, fundraising, community outreach, and mission execution.
+Your energetic commitment to art, creativity, strategy, and operations will move staff, volunteers, artists, programs, business operations, community outreach, and mission execution.